redhat-openstack/website/source/uncategorized/highly-available-mysql-server-for-openstack.html.md

 wiki_last_updated: 2013-10-07
 ---

-# Highly Available OpenStack API
+# Highly Available MySQL with RDO

-When running each of the OpenStack API services on a single controller node, there exists a single point of failure.
-This guide will show how to manually deploy pacemaker and and use it to run your OpenStack controller services in an HA configuration across multiple control nodes.
+When running OpenStack API services with MySQL on a single node, the database is a single point of failure.
+This guide will show how to manually deploy pacemaker and and use it to manage your MySQL cluster across multiple nodes.

 ### Prerequisites